 Some people stranded in the dark terminals used their cellphones as flashlights, one passenger told CNN.
 "There were a few emergency lights on, but it was really dark -- felt totally apocalyptic."Read Replies (0)

 By EditorDavid from Slashdot's I'm-feeling-lucky department

-By EditorDavid from Slashdot's 15-year-update-cycle department
+By EditorDavid from Slashdot's self-stealing-cars department

 The San Francisco Bay Area has more car thefts than any region in America, according to SFGate.com.
 A National Insurance Crime Bureau report found that between 2012 and 2014, there were an average of 30,000 car thefts a year just in the cities of San Francisco, Oakland and Hayward.
 But one theft took a strange turn.
 An anonymous reader quotes their report: Cierra and Josh Barton purchased a new Honda HR-V at the beginning of summer.
 It was stolen while parked in front of their Livermore apartment complex at the end of August.
 Four months later, Hayward police called the Bartons to say they had recovered the vehicle...
 What they found, to their surprise, was a car in relatively good shape -- a few dents, a rattling hood.
 But in the back and front windows were Lyft stickers, Cierra Barton said.
 The odometer had spiked from 2,000 miles to more than 13,000.
 And in the back seat, Cierra said she found a pillow, a jacket and a stuffed animal.
 "It wasn't burned out, it wasn't gutted, but it appeared to be have been used as a Lyft," she said.
 That, Cierra added, was even worse than she imagined.
 "Not only did someone steal our car, they made money off it!"

 Lyft says that "Given the information provided, we are unable to match this vehicle to any Lyft accounts in the area," adding they "stand ready to assist law enforcement in any investigation."Read Replies (0)